Yellow Passionflower

 Comments

 Blooms March-November.
-The small, greenish-yellow blooms are followed by purple or black berries.
-Leaves turn yellow in the fall.
-Larval Host: Julia, Gulf Coast and Mexican Fritillary, Zebra and Crimson-Patch Longwing butterflies and Passion Flower Bee
+A climbing or trailing vine.
+The bright green leaves are wider than they are long and softly lobed in three parts.
+Attractive, small, greenish-yellow blooms are followed by purple or black berries.
+Larval host: Julia, Gulf Coast and Mexican Fritillary, Zebra and Crimson-Patch Longwing butterflies and Passion Flower Bee.